-However, based on discussions within the GP and by the GP with IP, the panel came to the conclusion that the GP found that homoglyphs are not a categorial but a gradual distinction.
+However, based on discussions within the GP and by the GP with IP, the panel came to the conclusion that homoglyphs are not a categorial but a gradual distinction.
 Accordingly, Latin GP devised a four-point scale to determine whether a given pair of candidate characters tended to fall into the “essentially identical appearance by design” group, i.e. a clear-cut case of a homoglyph, or rather into the a “merely similar appearance” group.